linkaishengmri/marcos_client/readme.md

 # MaRCoS Client (Modified for Multi-Frequency Settings)

 This repository is a fork of [vnegnev/marcos_client](https://github.com/vnegnev/marcos_client), extending its functionality to handle multi-frequency settings in MRI experiments.
-[Under development!]

 ## Main Modifications

 The original `experiment.py` lacked support for multi-frequency configurations, which meant only a single carrier frequency could be set during a sequence.
 This limitation made it unsuitable for applications such as multi-slice 2D acquisitions.

 The FPGA backend supports dynamic updates to frequency (`lo0_freq`, `lo1_freq`, `lo2_freq`) and resets (`lo0_rst`, `lo1_rst`, `lo2_rst`) at specific sequence nodes.
 To leverage this capability, this fork introduces a new file, `experiment_multifreq.py`, which includes:
-- A reimplementation of the `compile()` and `run()` functions, enabling frequency adjustments during sequence execution.
+- A reimplementation of the `flo2int()` functions, enabling frequency adjustments during sequence execution.
 - Enhanced support for complex multi-slice MRI acquisitions.

 ## Setup Guide